brianmcananey/milestone-1-project/README.md

 *These are users who are considering or have already planned a trip to one of the restaurants*

  * As a prospective visitor I would like to see what deals are on offer in each restaurant.
- * As a prospective visitor I would like to see what variaty of food is on offer in each of the restaurants.
+ * As a prospective visitor I would like to see what variety of food is on offer in each of the restaurants.
  * As a prospective visitor I would like to see what amenities are nearby to the restaurants.
  * As a prospective visitor I would like to be able to contact each restaurant to make reservations.